The phenomenal success of HBO's Game of Thrones in this day and age made it extremely meme-tastic.

 Arya: (drops knife to her other hand) A girl IS no one! *STAB*

 - Figures it was Arya who slayed the Night King: she did train to fight in the dark. note

 - That still only counts as one!
 Explanation

-- The revelation that the Night King is not the ultimate boss does not sit well with some viewers, but Tywin Explains It All.
+- The revelation that the Night King is not the ultimate boss does not sit well with most viewers, but Tywin Explains It All.

 - The Night King no selling Dany's dragonfire and then smirking has become a popular template for image labeling memes.

 - "X did Y, causing Arya to become a super assassin.
 X is Azor Ahai."note